Linguistic landscape: Politics and the linguistic landscape

 While the politics of language, particularly around which particular languages are privileged and which are not, has been an important focus for the discipline since its earliest beginnings, the role that the linguistic landscape can play in politics more generally is increasingly becoming a topic for investigation.

-Seargeant's study of Political Activism in the Linguistic Landscape, for example, examines how the UK activist group Led by Donkeys used a variety of sociolinguistic strategies drawing on the affordances of public space to expose acts of political hypocrisy.
+Philip Seargeant's study of Political Activism in the Linguistic Landscape, for example, examines how the UK activist group Led by Donkeys used a variety of sociolinguistic strategies drawing on the affordances of public space to expose acts of political hypocrisy.
 The book is also notable for using a graphic novel format to analyse its topic.

+The murals of Northern Ireland are another context in which the politics of linguistic landscapes have been foregrounded.
+Tony Crowley, in particular, has collected images of Northern Irish muralism, and explained them through a historical analysis of cultural hegemony in Northern Ireland This work demonstrates that partisan groups in Northern Ireland have commissioned murals throughout the twenty-first century, partly to define public space as Republican or Loyalist.

+Research has also begun to consider the linguistic and semiotic landscapes of video games.
+Kate Spowage examines the semiotic landscapes of post-apocalyptic American cities in The Last of Us, and treats them as ideological signs that can be explained partly through the politics of video game production.
+She argues that video games are important sites for the politics of language and linguistic landscapes, because they are technologies that function ideologically, and because they reach very large audiences.

 Linguistic landscape studies on areas of conflict

 The study of language in post-war and conflict-ridden areas has also attracted the interest of scholars who applied the Linguistic Landscape approach as a method to explore how language use in the public space represents ethnic groups, reflects territorial conflicts, expresses statehood and projects ideologies and socio-cultural identities.
 Themistocleous (2019) for instance explored the use of Greek and Turkish on public signs in the centre of Nicosia (Cyprus) and found that traditional discourses of separation and conflict are dominant in the public space but at the same time new discourses of unification, peace and integration slowly begin to surface.